daniellauding/qasa-lovable/NOTION_HANDOVER_DOC.md

 - "Add Qasa header with logo and login button"
 - "Show logged-in header with user avatar"

+### Maps
+- "Add an interactive map showing properties"
+- "Include grouped pins for multiple properties"
+- "Show price pins when zoomed in"

 ---

 ## 🖼️ Using Image References